RiktikaTalukder/University-Forum-and-Academic-Store/README.md

 Supervised by Ms. Fathema Tuj Johora, Assistant Lecturer, Dept. of CSE, IIUC.

 🎯 Project Vision

 UniHub aims to enhance the academic experience at IIUC by creating a centralized digital hub that promotes collaboration, knowledge exchange, and sustainable resource sharing, thereby building a more connected and supportive campus community.

-📄 License
-This project is developed for academic purposes at the International Islamic University Chittagong.

 Tags: web-development academic-project university-forum marketplace software-engineering iiuc php mysql javascript